-Liam K. Griffin, age 41, joined the Company in August 2001 and serves as Senior Vice President, Sales and Marketing.
+Liam K. Griffin, age 44, joined the Company in August 2001 and serves as Senior Vice President, Sales and Marketing.
 Previously, Mr. Griffin was employed by Vectron International, a division of Dover Corp., as Vice President of Worldwide Sales from 1997 to 2001, and as Vice President of North American Sales from 1995 to 1997.
 His prior experience included positions as a Marketing Manager at AT&T Microelectronics, Inc. and Product and Process Engineer at AT&T Network Systems.
+Mr. Griffin also serves as a director of Vicor Corp. (a publicly traded designer, developer, manufacturer and marketer of modular power components and complete power systems).